Bring your students to the outdoor classroom of Rocky Mountain National Park!

 Before Making Your Reservation

-Make a Reservation for the West Side Send an e-mail to schedule a program for the West Side.
+Send an e-mail to schedule a program for the West Side.
+Please indicated in your email subject line that it's a WEST SIDE program request.
 Reservations are made on a first-come, first-served basis.
 We recommend that you reserve at least two weeks in advance of your desired date.

-Please have the following information when e-mailing to reserve your trip: 1.
-Three or more preferred dates.
 2. The age/grade and number of students.
 Group limits are dependent on staffing levels.

 4. Special needs or other pertinent information for your group.

-Confirmation of Your Reservation After making your reservation, you will receive an email with a confirmation letter and pre-visit packet that includes directions, a fee waiver for free entrance into the park (if applicable), a list of field trip essentials, student expectations, and chaperone expectations.
+After making your reservation, you will receive an email with a confirmation letter and pre-visit packet that includes directions, a fee waiver for free entrance into the park (if applicable), a list of field trip essentials, student expectations, and chaperone expectations.

-Cancellations To cancel a program, please send an e-mail at least two weeks in advance of the date of your program.
-If it's less than two weeks, please call the Kawuneeche Visitor Center at 970-627-3471.
+To cancel a program, please send an e-mail at least two weeks in advance of the date of your program.
+If it's less than two weeks, please call the Kawuneeche Visitor Center at 970-586-1513.
 Programs may be canceled due to inclement weather.
 In the case of a weather cancellation, we will contact you to discuss rescheduling options.
 If you are concerned about the weather conditions, please call us.
 Programs may be rescheduled to a later date, however we cannot guarantee a reschedule date.
 Programs may be canceled for groups who are more than 30 minutes late without prior contact with us.

 General Information for All Field Trips

-Field Trip Duration: Most programs are designed for a 4 hour visit, including lunch.
+Field Trip Duration: Most programs are designed for a 3-4 hour visit, including lunch.

 Field Trip Cost: All education programs offered by Rocky Mountain National Park are free for school groups.
 Our program is funded by your tax dollars and donations to the Rocky Mountain Conservancy.
 If you would like to make a donation, please contact the Rocky Mountain Conservancy at 970-586-0108.